 Can I transfer my credits to a four-year college or university?

 The Welding Diploma Program is designed to lead you directly to employment.
-However, if you wish to transfer your HACC credits into the Welding Certificate Program, let us know!
+However, if you wish to transfer your HACC credits into the Welding Certificate Program, and the Industrial Technology AAS program, let us know!

 |Pennsylvania College of Technology:||Welding (pdf)

 Yes!
 Through the HACC Foundation, there are scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 When can I apply?

 You can enroll in classes in the spring, summer and fall.
 Please visit our website to submit your application anytime.
 When you do, please include program code 0500 with your application.
 This code is unique to the program.